 See the 10-tonne revolving Baily Optic, try the electrified steam engine, and pause to reflect at the Titanic exhibit, the re-created radio room, the Royal Navy prisoners docks and the war memorial.
 Try your hand at sailor’s knots, or learn how they lift heavy weights.
 Afterwards visit the shop and café for a treat.

 Don’t Miss: Being photographed with the pirate!

-EPIC Ireland opened in May 2016 and tells the story of the Irish diaspora.
+EPIC The Irish Emigration Museum tells the story of the Irish diaspora.
 Using the latest interactive technology, you can follow the story of 78 million people and 10 million journeys, through the themes of migration, influence, motivation and connection.

 Children and adults alike, will be wowed by the interactive nature of the displays.
 This is an epic way to learn about great Irish influencers, from authors to scientists, and business people to sports men and women.